formerly-a-trickster/midas/README.md

 ## Try it out

-The interpreter requires at least Java 8 to run.
+The interpreter requires at least Python 3 to run.
 It can be run in REPL mode, or run one of the source files in the "examples" folder.

-If running from Windows, open a console window in the root directory and type the following in order to run the point\_distance.pb file:
+If running from Windows, open a console window in the root directory and type the following in order to run the point_distance.pb file:

 ```
-> jmidas.bat examples\point\_distance.pb
+> pmidas.bat examples\point_distance.pb
 ```

 If running from a \*nix environment, you can use the "jmidas.sh" script to the